-7.1.1 Product classifications
+7.1.2 Other product classifications

-The main classification for the European ITGS is the Combined Nomenclature.
-This is the primary nomenclature as it is the one used to collect the data.
-Eurostat manages correspondence tables enabling users to transpose the data into other classifications like the Standard International Trade Classification (SITC), the Classification of Products by Activity (CPA), the Broad Economic Activities (BEC) or the classification of goods for transport statistics NSTR/Rev.1.
+Eurostat manages correspondence tables enabling the transposition of data collected according to the Combined Nomenclature into other classifications like the Standard International Trade Classification (SITC), the Classification of Products by Activity (CPA), the Broad Economic Activities (BEC) or the classification of goods for transport statistics NSTR/Rev.1.
 All classifications and correspondence tables are available on Eurostat's classification server RAMON.